mnwsth/monitor-endpoints/README.md

 1. Add `"enabled": false` to the endpoint object
 2. The service will skip disabled endpoints during checks
 3. To re-enable, either remove the "enabled" flag or set it to `true`
+Note: The container will have to restarted for these changes to take effect.

 ## Status Output Format